Submit a Pull Request¶

 This is a quick guide to submit a pull request, please also refer to the detailed guidelines.

-Before submit, please rebase your code on the most recent version of master, you can do it by
+Before submit, please rebase your code on the most recent version of main, you can do it by

-git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/master
+git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/main

 Make sure code style check pass by typing the following command, and all the existing test-cases pass.